askitowski1/CREA-Vectors/README.md

 - Activate an environment with flask, scipy, and scikit-learn installed
 - Navigate to the directory with your files to run "python app.py"
 - Copy and paste http://127.0.0.1:5000 in your browser to view the webpage locally
-- The original data on this page comes from
+- The original data on this page comes from all_words.csv
+- Be sure to click "Update Table" after selecting your desired columns but before clicking desired words

 Crea Library
 - Use the Crea library on a dictionary of words with "pip install Crea-library==0.3"
--
+- import library via "from Crea_library.crea_library import *"